AlexThePolygonal/cpp-stateful-templates/README.md

 {};
 ```

+#### GCC is difficult

-GCC behaves in a bizarre way.
+GCC processes templates in a bizarre way.
 It behaves identically to Clang, except when instantiating parent template classes, it sometimes evaluates all of the "simple-looking" arguments, then processes the rest sequentially.
 I was, unfortunately, unable to find a description of the heuristics that cause this behaviour.

 This divergence in instantiation order can lead to different, and very surprising, behaviors for stateful 'functions' on GCC compared to Clang, as demonstrated in the recursive tests
 ```cpp